What is the role of XICA consultants in supporting data-driven decision-making?

 ── What kind of work are you doing now, Minami?

-I am currently the deputy director of the consulting department at XICA, and I have two main roles.
+I am currently the head of the Key Account Management department at XICA, and my role is two-fold.

-One is to run an organization as a manager so that the team can move forward with the same perspective.
+One is to manage the organization as a department manager so that the team can work together in unison.

-Another thing is to promote projects as a player.
-At XICA, we don't have separate departments for each client's industry, so we work with clients in a variety of industries.
+The other is to promote projects as a consultant.
+At XICA, we don't have separate responsibilities based on the client's industry, so we work with clients in a variety of industries.

 ── What kind of projects are you working on specifically?